 A 100-gram serving of chia seeds is a rich source of the B vitamins thiamine and niacin (54% and 59%, respectively of the Daily Value (DV)), and a good source of the B vitamins riboflavin and folate (14% and 12%, respectively).
 The same amount of chia seeds is also a rich source of the dietary minerals calcium, iron, magnesium, manganese, phosphorus, and zinc (more than 20% DV).

-9 brands of white black chia seeds
+9 Brands of white black chia seeds

 I wanted to try many brands of chia seeds, of different countries and from different markets.
 I would like to see if there are differences in tastes (it is generally tasteless, but there is a distinct melon feel), mouth texture.
-I also spent time reading up on the nutrient values of each brands.
+I also spent time reading up on the nutrient values of each brand.
 For some brands, such as The Chia Co, or Redman, I bought both white and black seeds from the brands (hence you can see there are more than 9 packs in the photo)

 Chia Seeds – Black or White?